eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/configuration.md

 The application allows the configuration of multiple analytics providers.
 You can configure the following:

-1. Initializing the provider (e.g. Firebase, Appcenter, etc...)
+1. Initializing the provider (e.g., Firebase, Appcenter, etc)
 2. Screen logging
 3. Event logging